 class Triangle extends Shape { }

-In Python, inheritance is achieved by placing the name of the base class in parentheses after the name of the child class.
+In Python, inheritance is achieved by placing the base class name in parentheses after the child class name.
 This indicates that the child class inherits from the base class.

-Because Python is like that and you have to love it as it is (I suppose)
+Because Python is like that and you have to love it as it is (I guess).

 # parent class